 A forbearance agreement that works for both sides has eight structural elements: a defined hardship trigger, a capped forbearance period, a payment modification formula, an accrual policy, a repayment mechanism, documentation requirements, breach consequences, and investor-notification language.
 Skip any one of them and the agreement becomes a liability instead of a lifeline.

 Forbearance is one of the five core borrower workout strategies covered in Private Mortgage Servicing: Workout Strategies to Protect Your Investment.
-When structured correctly, forbearance keeps a performing note performing — which matters because the MBA’s State of the Servicing Function 2024 data puts non-performing loan servicing costs at $1,573 per loan per year versus $176 for performing loans.
-That gap is the financial argument for getting forbearance right before a loan slides past 60 days.
+When structured correctly, forbearance keeps a performing note performing — and the cost differential between servicing a performing note versus a non-performing one is substantial.
+Getting forbearance right before a loan slides past 60 days is both a financial and an operational priority for private lenders.

 The eight elements below apply to business-purpose private mortgage loans and consumer fixed-rate mortgage loans.
 They are drawn from operational practice, not theory.
-For context on how forbearance fits inside a broader workout framework, also review Proactive Loan Workouts: Building Resilience in Private Lending and Private Lender Profit Protection: Mastering Loan Modifications.
+For context on how forbearance fits inside a broader workout framework, also review 7 Red Flags for Private Lenders Navigating Loan Workouts Safely and Addendum or Modification Agreement: What’s the Difference?.

 What makes a forbearance agreement enforceable in private lending?